Yannik/qnap-letsencrypt/README.md

 1. Login to your NAS and make sure the following Apps are installed:
       * Git
       * Python
-2. Create a folder to store qnap-letsencrypt in under /share (Same level as the default Multimedia,Public folders)
+2. Create a folder to store qnap-letsencrypt in under `/share/YOUR_DRIVE/`.
+Do not create it directly in `/share/`, as it will be lost after a reboot!

 ### Setting up a valid ca-bundle and cloning this repo